I am a Registered

 2. PROOFREAD!

 3. Be patient.
-Unless you spend a few million on advertising, selling books takes time.
+Unless you spend a few million on advertising, selling

 4. Ignore bad reviews and trolls looking for a fight.